willbchang/alfred-extend-hotkey-triggers/README.md

 # Alfred Extend Hotkey Triggers
 Use <kbd>Shift</kbd> + <kbd>Space</kbd> and <kbd>fn</kbd> + <kbd>somekey</kbd> as your hotkey triggers.

+Please give me a star if it's helpful to you. ;)

 ![showcase](images/showcase.png)

 ## Usage